NeueDarshan/simple_ConTeXt/README.md

 `catcodes`, `color`, `command`, `commandafter`, `commandbefore`, `continue`, `conversion`, and `coupling`.

-These are provided by a very simple idea: given a command `\foo`, suggest any keys from key-value options that `\foo` has itself, in addition to (in a recursive manner) any keys from key-value commands that `\foo` inherits.
+These are provided by a simple algorithm: given a command `\foo`, suggest any keys from key-value options that `\foo` has itself, in addition to (in a recursive manner) any keys from key-value commands that `\foo` inherits.